Knowing Your Missouri Fathers Rights Regarding Custody and Visitation

 Fathers Rights If Mother Has Full Custody

 A father has certain rights if the mother has full custody.
 If there is a material change in circumstance, court orders regarding paternity can be changed.
 That could happen if one or both parents remarry, relocate, or something that impacts the child mentally, emotionally, or physically occurs.
 You can request an emergency, temporary change of custody when something happens to endanger the child.
 It could be granted until a court hearing takes place.
 A judge looking at the case will consider evidence of changed circumstances if they follow the court-ordered plan.

 In the state of Missouri, a father has rights to child custody and child visitation.
 When sole custody is awarded to one party, they get exclusive legal custody over the child, and this can only be challenged in a Missouri court.
 If shared custody is granted, the parents make decisions together, share responsibility, and split time as equally as possible.
 Many states assume children thrive when both parents play a major role in their lives, and shared custody is what is best for the child.
 Search for a legal representative to fight for the child’s best interests and the rights of the mother and father.

-For information on other ways to discuss important decisions regarding the health and well-being of your children, contact a reputable family law attorney for a free consultation for child support and custody issues.
+For information on other ways to discuss important decisions regarding the health and well-being of your children, contact a reputable family law attorney for a consultation for child support and custody issues.